 Try to rely on other people sometimes.
 Trusting yourself more can open you up to letting others into your life.
 It would be best if you had other people.
 The older you get, the more this becomes evident.
 We all need a sense of community.
 It’s not possible to know everything about every subject.
 Use the strengths of others to support your weaknesses.
-It will lessen the burden away from having to do and be everything.
+It will lessen the burden of having to do and be everything.

 - Filter out some of the negative information:

 You get bombarded with negativity throughout your lifetime.
-You see it in the news, at work, and in many cases, your own home.
+You see it in the news, at work, and in many cases, in your own home.
 The more you learn to focus on positivity in your life, the easier it will be to trust yourself.
 Negativity subconsciously breeds insecurities.
 Cult leaders use this type of fear to immobilize members.
 That’s how serious this can be.
 A good first step towards this goal is to take back your mental health by slightly avoiding negative people.
 They work hard to try to bring you down.

 - Take a Leap of faith:

 Be willing to take some calculated risks.
 Be smart regarding your choices, but you don’t overanalyze every decision you make.
-If you do, you will never make any decisions, and you will stagnate.
+If you do, you will never take action, and you will stagnate.
 Our decisions can move us forward.
 If you never take risks, you will train yourself not to believe and trust that you can make good decisions.
 This type of double-mindedness can lead to instability and fear.
 Not everything will indeed work out the way you plan.
 But, you will never know unless you try.
 The good news is when you are ready to try, many of your decisions will work for you.